whisperity/SharpGMad/README.md

 SharpGMad
 =========

-SharpGMad is a graphical tool used to manipulate [Garry's Mod](http://en.wikipedia.org/wiki/Garry%27s_Mod)'s workshop addon packages (aka: _gma_ files).
+SharpGMad is a tool used to manipulate [Garry's Mod](http://en.wikipedia.org/wiki/Garry%27s_Mod) workshop addon packages (_.gma_ files).

-The program had been originally created as a straight reimplementation in C# of Garry Newman's [GMad](http://github.com/garrynewman/gmad) tool, but ever since it has been given more functionality.
+The program had been originally created as a straight reimplementation in C# of Garry Newman's [GMad](http://github.com/garrynewman/gmad), but over time, it was given an extended set of functionality, most notably the graphical interface and realtime access.

 (The current version implements and complies with [`a121a70`](http://github.com/garrynewman/gmad/tree/a121a70e298ab6e07fa77a5e4f72018c7480f758).)